collinsgyamfi/Medicine-recommendation-system/README.md

-# Medicine-recommendation-system
-Medicine recommendation system using NLP
+# Medicine Recommendation System Using Python